globalwordnet/english-wordnet/DICTIONARIES.md

 # Reference Dictionaries

-This is a list of reference dictionaries that should be used when considering changes to Open English WordNet
+This is a list of reference dictionaries that should be used when considering changes to Open English Wordnet

 * [American Heritage Dictionary](https://www.ahdictionary.com/)
 * [Cambridge Dictionary](https://dictionary.cambridge.org/)